davekeck/Xcode-4-Fixins/README.md

-__This branch is known to be compatible with Xcode 4.5.2.
+__These plugins are known to be compatible with Xcode 4.5.2.
 For Xcode 4.0.2 support, see the xcode_402 branch.__

 __===== DESCRIPTION =====__